Social Science for everyone

 Please note: the information published in the UTM Academic Calendar takes precedence over information published elsewhere.

 Prerequisites: There are no prerequisites; all registered UTM undergraduate students are eligible to enrol in ANT102H5.
-View the course description in the UTM Academic Calendar.

 Required for progams: ANT102H5 is a required course for all UTM Anthropology programs (Specialist, Major, and Minor).